 Here are some ways that my philosophy plays out in my teaching:

 I'm not one of those teachers you'll hear claiming that my instrument is somehow the best.
 Every instrument has different qualities, and I just happen to know the details of guitar more than other instruments.
 I try to keep that in perspective.
 But while no instrument is the best, they aren't all equal.
 A trumpet built with one valve upside-down and hard to reach would be an objectively worse trumpet.
-I happen to feel that, for many purposes, the Chapman Stick is superior to the electric guitar, although that opinion must be highly qualified because they each have pros and cons.
-Practically speaking, the novelty of the Chapman Stick, in contrast with the ubiquity of the guitar, may be more significant to the music experience (for better or worse) than any acoustic or physical factor.
+I happen to feel that the Chapman Stick is superior in many ways to the electric guitar, although they each have pros and cons.
+Furthermore, I might argue similarly for Kite-fretting (and I even have a kite-fretted stick-like tapper!).
+Practically speaking, I must admit that, for better or worse, the novelty of these things might be as significant part of the overall experience as any acoustic or physical factor.

 Pop/folk teachers typically teach just enough theory to be functional, and they assume that the goal is to play or explore within the attitude and idiom of their particular cultural background.
 They may or may not use notation, and learning is often approached through lots of listening and mimicking of recordings.
 In contrast, classical teachers often teach a regimen of progressive learning through music notation, famous composers, and very careful, technical practice.

-The goal is to understand music and be able to use this understanding to enrich your life.
+The goal is to understand music and use this understanding to enrich your life.
 Music can communicate in powerful ways, can regulate mood and emotion, can be just a fun challenge, and can be social.
 Music study can provide focus, expression, physical coordination, and emotional and intellectual inspiration.

-You might like to read some of my older articles:
+If you actually read all this philosophizing, you might like to read some of my other articles: